IMPORTANT NOTICE: Updated Zika Testing Guidance

 - If PRNTs are positive i.e., >10 to multiple flaviviruses, this will be interpreted as evidence of recent infection with a flavivirus.

-CDC will continue to update this guidance as these data are preliminary and as additional rRT-PCR data becomes available.
+CDC will continue to update this guidance as additional data becomes available.
 For more information about this guidance, visit Interim Guidance for Interpretation of Zika Virus Antibody Test Results .

 Additional guidelines for healthcare providers are on the Health Professionals page.